 The social studies program involves an interdisciplinary approach, which links history, economics, civics, the study of modern and ancient cultures and geography with literature, writing, math, science and the arts.
 Relevant field trips at each grade level further extended the students learning experience beyond the classroom.

-Technology plays a significant role in the academic and personal lives of our students.
 We believe engaging projects, appropriate applications, and state-of-the-art hardware profoundly affect the way children utilize technology.
 To that end, we employ networked computers and iPads, a fully equipped innovation space, Building Understanding by Iterating, Learning, and Design (B.U.I.L.D) , and interactive boards in every classroom provide opportunities for global exploration and collaboration.

 Brawerman students are trained in a variety of creativity suites which integrate coding, gaming, animation, 3D design, and a number of productivity applications, including Google Applications for Education.
 Students also learn how to build and program robots, using LEGO Mindstorms NXT and WeDo, as well as Terrapin Pro-Bots.
 Students also use MinecraftEDU which is managed in part by a group of student leaders, who help create, modify, and manage virtual worlds.
 Students also have access to an X-Plane flight simulator, replete with yoke, throttle, and rudder pedals, as well as aviation courses that are entirely student-managed.